Khalid Bin Vilayat

 Khalid Bin Vilayat is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 16 July 1967 in Karachi.

 He has a degree of Bachelors in Commerce, a degree of Master of Arts in Political Science and a degree of Bachelor of Laws, all from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-105 KARACHI-XVII in 2013 Pakistani general election.
-In August 2016, he quit MQM to joined Pak Sarzameen Party.
+He was elected to the Provincial Assembly of Sindh as a candidate of MQM-L from Constituency PS-105 KARACHI-XVII in the 2013 Pakistani general election.
+In August 2016, he quit MQM-L to join PSP.